mgomez-tubs/storybook-vscode-helper/README.md

 In alternative, you can create a Storybook file in the common format `{Component Name}.stories.jsx|tsx`, type `story` and hit tab to expand the snippet.
 You will get a basic story in the Component Story Format (CSF) filled out for you.

-## Roadmap

-- ☑️ Javascript snippet
-- ☑️ Typescript snippet
-- ☑️ Command palette command to automate the file creation
-- ☑️ Make the command unrestand the props taken by the component to automatically fill the arguments with some defaults

 ## Known Issues

 None yet!